 Take the FOCUS test.
 FOCUS is an online career and educational planning tool.
 You will need to register and create an account.
 It will take about an hour and can be broken down into shorter intervals as it saves your work.
 When you have completed all parts, choose Review and Print your Portfolio from the main menu, select all assessment areas, then print .
-Then place your completed portfolio in the drop box outside of ADM 209A by 5 p.m., Monday, August 25, 2014.All work must have your name on it and be stapled together.
+Then place your completed portfolio in the drop box outside Student Life in the Winchester Center by 5 p.m., Monday, August 24, 2015.All work must have your name on it and be stapled together.
 Points will be deducted for late work.

 Need info on how to login to your KWC email and our campus network, PantherNet?
 Here ya go.
 These pdfs will also tell you how to connect your computer to PantherNet when you get here and a few of the ways you can use PantherNet.